Citrix XenApp Server Running on Windows Server 2008 R2 Hard Locks Under Heavy Load

 - A PVS issue

 - An Office application issue

 - Or a user issue

-Turns out there is a known issue on Server 2008 and Server 2008 R2 with the NTFS IO system not being able to handle the stress of large amounts of file IO.
+It turns out there is a known issue on Server 2008 and Server 2008 R2 with the NTFS IO system being unable to handle the stress of large amounts of file IO.
 Both Citrix and Microsoft were involved in the troubleshooting and reading of dumps.
-Microsoft sent a hotfix that the support representative said should be installed on every 2008 R2 server whether they experience this issue or not.
+Microsoft sent a hotfix that the support representative said should be installed on every 2008 R2 server whether they experience this issue.
 This has been a known issue since Server 2008.

-If this has been a known issue for so long, surely the hotfix is readily available?
-No it is not.
-Surely this major bug was fixed in a product update or service pack for Server 2008 or Server 2008 R2?
+Indeed the hotfix is readily available if this has been a known issue for so long.
+No, it is not.
+Indeed this major bug was fixed in a product update or service pack for Server 2008 or Server 2008 R2?
 Not it was not.
 The hotfix is only available by opening a Microsoft support ticket.
-Good news is Microsoft fixed the bug in Server 2012.
+The good news is Microsoft fixed the bug in Server 2012.

-Bottom line was the customer doubled the number of servers being streamed by PVS and upgraded to IE11 and the new users had large mailboxes and extremely large Excel files.
-The NTFS file system could not keep up with the extra demand and the XenApp 6.5 servers would hard lock when a large Excel file and a large mailbox were opened on the same server.
+The bottom line was the customer doubled the number of servers being streamed by PVS and upgraded to IE11, and the new users had large mailboxes and huge Excel files.
+The NTFS file system could not keep up with the extra demand, and the XenApp 6.5 servers would hard lock when a large Excel file and a large mailbox were opened on the same server.